MrUrq/LatinHypercubeSampling.jl/README.md

 * Creation of an optimised Latin Hypercube Sampling plan.
 * Generate an optimised subset of an existing plan.
-* Refine existing plan through mutation only.
+* Refine existing plan.
+* Ability to include discrete parameters in the design.

 ## Installation